God Tests Man to Help Him Spiritually

 Personal faith goes through the process of testing that it might shine brighter (1 Corinthians 3:13, 15; Hebrews 12:29; Revelation 1:14; 2:18; 19:12).
 God tested Abraham when He asked him to offer Isaac as a sacrifice (Hebrews 11:17).
 Abraham needed to go through this difficult experience in order that his faith might reach maturity.
 And God tested Joseph (Psalm 105:19) and his faithfulness was greatly rewarded.

 Also, God allowed calamity to come upon ancient Israel to test the nation’s loyalty to Him (Deuteronomy 13: 3; Deuteronomy 8:16).
 He tested them with the manna (Exodus 16:4; Judges 3:4).
 And He tested them by the affliction of other nations to teach them that the way of apostasy does not pay (Judges 3:1; 2:22; Judges 3:4).
-And in the NT, Christ tested Philip in order to help his faith grow (John 6:5,6).
+And in the New Testament, Christ tested Philip in order to help his faith grow (John 6:5,6).
 Thus, we see that tests are means for spiritual growth (2 Corinthians 2:9).

 Satan tests us with the intention of causing us failure and eternal death (Genesis 3:1-5; James 1:15; Revelation 12:9).
 Satan tested Christ (Matthew 4:1-11).
 But Christ overcame him by the power of the Word and prayer.
 When people disconnect from God they fall into sin (John 15:6; Luke 8:13).
 Satan is constantly tempting men like “a roaring lion, seeking someone to devour” (1 Peter 5:8).
 Therefore, the Lord admonishes the believers, “submit to God.
 Resist the devil and he will flee from you” (James 4:7).